abarker/camel-snake-pep8/README.rst

    guaranteed.
 Always make a backup copy of any project before running this program on it.
 The program has been used a few times with good results, but does not currently have formal tests.

+   Rope is not perfect, so check your results and look at the warnings issued.

 Installing and using
 --------------------